spyren/Mecrisp-Cube/README.md

 #### Solder and wire push buttons
 <img src="/sdcard/man/img/buttons.jpg" width="200">
-Solder the 7 push buttons to the perfboard top layer.
+Solder the 7 push buttons to the perfboard.
 Each button is in the middle of 4 x 3 pads, the grid is 0.4".
 Wire the buttons.

 #### Mount the Firefly SBC